 Versatility Ranch Horse Competition

-The Versatility Ranch Horse competition is the newest AQHA-approved class.
-The competition demonstrates the versatility of the working ranch horse in five categories - ranch riding, ranch trail, ranch cutting, working ranch horse and ranch conformation.
-To be eligible for points in the Versatility Ranch competition one rider/one horse must enter all five classes.
+Versatility Ranch Horse competition demonstrates the versatility of the working ranch horse in five categories – ranch riding, ranch trail, ranch cutting, working ranch horse and ranch conformation.
+To be eligible for points in the Versatility Ranch competition, one rider/one horse must enter all five classes.
 Credits will be applied per class according to the placing received based on the number of horses competing in that particular class.
 AQHA points are awarded based on the total earned credits that determine the final placing.
 There is an open division for horses shown by the recorded owner or by immediate family members or shown by a full-time employee (six months or more).
-A Youth division also is offered to exhibitors 18 years of age or younger (age as of January 1) as long as they are the recorded owner or exhibit a horse owned by his or her immediate family members.
+A youth division also is offered to exhibitors 18 years of age or younger (age as of January 1) as long as they are the recorded owner or exhibit a horse owned by his or her immediate family members.
 Youth exhibitors may show horses owned by a ranch where the exhibitor's family is a full time employee (for six months or more).
 The Versatility Ranch Horse competition promotes the athletic ability and versatility of the horse.

 Equestrians With Disabilities

 AQHA and AQHYA members have a new type of competition that offers people with certain mental and physical challenges the thrill of showing an American Quarter Horse.
 It provides an arena for everyone to enjoy the rewards of hard work, determination and perseverance.
 This program allows you to show in three classes and earn points for year-end, high-point awards, along with the satisfaction of a job well done.

 Learn more about the Equestrians With Disabilities program.

 See more AQHA Partner benefits